Choosing your Pre-sessional course in 2022

-You need to have an offer for your degree programme before you apply for PSE.
-Which course you apply for depends on the English language requirement for your degree programme.
-How you apply depends on whether you have a conditional or unconditional offer for your degree programme.
+The University of Bath is offering both in-person and on-line PSE courses in 2022.
+You need to hold an offer for your main degree programme before you apply for a PSE course.
+Which course you apply for depends on the English language requirement for your degree programme and whether you want to study in-person on our campus or study on-line from your home country.

 English language requirement